2000 Belgian Grand Prix: Race

-Instead of a two-by-two standing start, the race began with an American-style single file rolling start without a formation lap.
-During the safety car period, Diniz spun off; he was passed by Pedro de la Rosa, who received a ten-second stop-go penalty which he served on lap 13.
+Instead of a two-by-two standing start, the race began with an American-style single file rolling start with no formation lap.
+During the safety car period, Diniz spun off; he was passed by Pedro de la Rosa, who received a ten-second stop and go penalty which he served on lap 13.
 The safety car entered the pit lane after one lap, and the cars were allowed to overtake after crossing the start-finish line.
 Häkkinen maintained his lead going into the first corner, followed by Trulli, Button, Michael Schumacher and Coulthard.
 Barrichello overtook Herbert for ninth place at the first turn.
 At the end of the first racing lap, Diniz dropped to the rear of the field.
 De la Rosa lost 16th position on lap three after running wide at turn 18, losing two places to Alesi and Verstappen.

 Häkkinen began to pull away from Trulli.
-Attention switched to Button, who tried to pass Trulli, whom he felt was baulking him and noticed Michael Schumacher approaching him, On the fourth lap Button slipstreamed Trulli on the approach to the Bus Stop chicane, but he ran wide and left the inside open for Michael Schumacher to take third position.
+Attention switched to Button, who tried to pass Trulli, who he felt was baulking him and noticed Michael Schumacher approaching him, On the fourth lap Button slipstreamed Trulli on the approach to the Bus Stop chicane, but he ran wide and left the inside open for Michael Schumacher to take third position.
 On that lap, Alesi was the first driver to pit for dry tyres after informing his team over the radio of his intent to do so when the track began to dry.
 By the beginning of the fifth lap Häkkinen increased his lead over Trulli to 9.1 seconds, ahead of Michael Schumacher, Button and Coulthard.
 Schumacher then took second place from Trulli at La Source.
 Button was anxious to recover from his error and attempted to follow Schumacher down the inside at the same corner, but Button and Trulli collided.
 Trulli was sent into a spin, becoming the first retirement of the race after he stalled the engine.
-Button lost two positions to Coulthard and Ralf Schumacher approaching Eau Rouge turn and he spent the following few laps checking if his car was undamaged; he sustained front wing and minor steering damage.
+Button lost two positions to Coulthard and Ralf Schumacher into the Eau Rouge corner and he spent the next three laps inspecting his car for damage.
+He sustained front wing and minor steering damage.